TriMLP: Revenge of a MLP-like Architecture in Sequential Recommendation: Introduction

-We argue such subpar performance is largely due to the inherent \textbf{Fully-Connection Design} in MLPs.
-As the illustrative example in Figure \ref{reason}, a user has historically interacted with ``\texttt{1: Computer}$\rightarrow$\texttt{2: Monitor}$\rightarrow$\texttt{3: Headphone}$\rightarrow$\texttt{4: USB}'', and the MLP aims at predicting the $i+1$ th token at step $i$ under the auto-regressive training scheme.
-Note that the fully-connection design brings two types of cross-token interactions: (i) the interactions in chronological order (denoted as black arrows) model the dynamic preference in line with the user's natural behavior pattern over time \cite{gru4rec, caser, sasrec, nextitnet} and (ii) the interactions in anti-chronological order (denoted as red arrows) which connect future tokens, lead to the information leakage, conduct an inhibitive impact on the auto-regressive mode and suppress the ability of modelling sequential dependency.
-Moreover, we conduct another experiment to verify whether or not MLP is sensitive the order among tokens.
-Specifically, we choose ResMLP as backbone and feed different training sequences which arrange tokens in chronological, reserved and random order.
-As summarized in Table \ref{order}, the results are sharing inferior performance to Transformer-based SASRec with negligible standard deviations.
-It further lights on an insight that the fully-connection design in MLP nullifies its original ability of implicitly encoding and differentiating each token \cite{resmlp} in the field of sequential recommendation.
+We argue such subpar performance is oriented from the inherent \textit{Fully-Connection Design} in MLPs.
+As the example in the left part of Figure \ref{pilot exp 2}, a user has historically interacted with \texttt{1: Computer}$\rightarrow$\texttt{2: Monitor}$\rightarrow$\texttt{3: Headphone}$\rightarrow$\texttt{4: USB}, and the MLP aims at predicting the $i+1$ th token at step $i$ under the standard auto-regressive training mode.
+Unfortunately, except for the cross-token interactions in chronological order (denoted as blue arrows in Figure \ref{pilot exp 2}) consistent with the natural behavior pattern \cite{gru4rec, caser, sasrec, nextitnet}, the fully-connected MLP inevitably conducts the anti-chronological ones (red arrows) which would leak the future information to the current time step and suppress the prediction ability throughout the training procedure \footnote{We also consider utilizing the bidirectional attribute of MLP and conduct the auto-encoding training mode \cite{bert}.
+See Section \ref{atrg vs atec} for more details.}.
+To further verify whether or not MLP is sensitive to the sequence order, we train ResMLP on \texttt{QB-Video} with different ordered sequences, i.e., chronological, reserved and random.
+As summarized in the histogram of Figure \ref{pilot exp 2}, the results of MLPs are sharing inferior performances to CNN-based NextItNet with negligible standard deviations.
+It supports our opinion about the incompatibility between MLP and auto-regressive manner, that the fully-connection nullifies the capacity of implicitly encoding and differentiating the position of each token \cite{resmlp}.

-In this paper, we propose to build a purely MLP-based architecture for sequential recommendation, with the aim of inheriting the computationally efficiency advantage and catching up to the recommendation performances obtained using advanced neural network architectures such as RNN, CNN and Transformer.
+In this paper, we propose to build a MLP-like architecture for sequential recommendation, with the aim of persisting the computationally efficiency advantage, gearing to the auto-regressive training fashion and catching up to the performances obtained using advanced neural network architectures.